kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/A Tryst with Destiny.md

 year: "1947"
 ---

-This was the speech at midnight of India’s indpendance
+This was the speech at midnight of India’s independence,